UffizziCloud/docs/docs/references/compose-spec.md

 ## Services
-As with Docker Compose, a Service is an abstract definition of a computing resource within an application that can be combined with other components.
+As with Docker Compose, a [Service](compose-spec.md#services-top-level-element) is an abstract definition of a computing resource within an application that can be combined with other components.
 Services are deployed as containers on Uffizzi.
 A valid `services` definition is required for a Uffizzi Compose file.

 ## Ingress
-Ingress exposes HTTPS routes from outside your preview environment to your application services.
+[Ingress](compose-spec.md#x-uffizzi-ingress) exposes HTTPS routes from outside your preview environment to your application services.
 Ingress requires a `service` and `port` number as parameters.
 A valid `ingress` definition is required for a Uffizzi Compose file.

 ## Configs
-Configs allow you to add configuration files to your applications.
+[Configs](compose-spec.md#configs-top-level-element) allow you to add configuration files to your applications.
 Configs are only supported in Uffizzi CI.
 If you use a different CI provider, you should use [`env_file`](compose-spec.md#configs-nested).
 Config files are expected to be in the same git repository as your compose file.
 All `file` paths are relative from the root of the current repository.
 Configs are optional for Uffizzi Compose files.

 ## Secrets
-Secrets provide a mechanism for supplying sensitive environment varialbes (such as passwords, secret keys, access tokens, etc.) to your application services.
+[Secrets](compose-spec.md#secrets-top-level-element) provide a mechanism for supplying sensitive environment variables (such as passwords, secret keys, access tokens, etc.) to your application services.
 The environment variables are defined as name/value pairs and are injected at runtime.
 Secrets are optional for Uffizzi Compose files.

 ## Volumes
-Volumes provide a way to persist data used by containers in a given Uffizzi environment.
+[Volumes](compose-spec.md#volumes-top-level-element) provide a way to persist data used by containers in a given Uffizzi environment.
 Volumes will persist for the lifetime of a Uffizzi environment, and they are destroyed when the environment is destroyed.
 Uffizzi supports both empty volumes and host (i.e. non-empty) volumes.
 Empty volumes can be either named or anonymous.
 Host volumes are mounted from a host mount path.

+Each volume has a size limit of 1MB compressed.
+Support for larger volumes is planned.
+A volume has read+write access by default.
+This means that two or more containers that mount the same volume can safely write to it.
+Alternatively, you may specify `read-only` access.

 ## Example Uffizzi Compose file